Our Work

 Person-Centered

-In person-centered care, the focus is on the person and what they can do – not on their condition, disability, or on the challenging circumstances they may find themselves in at a given point in time.
-With a person-centered approach, support is tailored to each person’s unique needs and circumstances and focuses on helping them achieve their goals.
+In person-centered care, the focus is on the person and what they can do – not on their condition, disability, or on the challenging circumstances they may find themselves in.
+With a person-centered approach, support is tailored to each person’s unique needs and focuses on helping them achieve their goals.

 Housing First